liv-daliberti/grail-simulation/reports/knn/opinion/README.md

 ## Takeaways

 - The post-study shifts are small; predicting “no change” (pre index) yields MAE between 0.04 and 0.10.
-Both TF-IDF and Word2Vec KNN models perform worse than this simple baseline on MAE, indicating limited signal in the prompt text for forecasting the final survey response.
+All feature spaces currently trail this simple baseline on MAE, indicating limited signal in the prompt text for forecasting the final survey response.
-- Word2Vec embeddings offer lower MAE and higher R² than TF-IDF on the minimum-wage studies, suggesting smoother neighbor weighting in that feature space.
+- Word2Vec and Sentence-Transformer embeddings offer lower MAE and higher R² than TF-IDF on the minimum-wage studies, suggesting smoother neighbor weighting in those dense spaces.
 - Performance improves modestly with larger `k`—best settings range from 5 to 50—highlighting the need for wider neighborhoods when regressing opinion indices.

 Artifacts are saved under `models/knn/opinion/<feature_space>/<study>/` with per-participant predictions (`..._validation.jsonl`) and detailed metrics (`..._metrics.json`).